Michellehwang001/devapp/Readme.md

 I have experience working as a web programmer from 2000 to 2008.

-After getting married, I studied as a social worker, got a real estate agent license, and worked in related jobs.
+After getting married, I studied as a social worker, got a real estate agent license

+and worked job related in social worker.

-Now I have an app that I want to make related to real estate, so I started studying Flutter.
+The reason I start studing flutter was I want to make an application related to real estate.

-***After studying Flutter***, I will study ***Spring Boot***, ***Kubernetes***.
+***After studying Flutter***, I'm planning to study ***Spring Boot***, ***Kubernetes***.

-And I plan to start a business and all of this will be recorded on gitHub.
+After that I plan to start a business and all of this will be recorded on gitHub.

-Often come to my gitHub and watch it~
+Often come to my gitHub and watch my step.

 # ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Michellehwang001&show_icons=true&theme=radical)